ana-borges/CommonLit-Readability/docs/index.md

 ### XGBoost regressor

-For the XGBoost regressor the implementation was quite straightforward, yielding the following mse:
+For the XGBoost regressor the implementation was quite straightforward, yielding the following MSE:

-* mse: 0.6471750555617857
+* MSE: 0.6471750555617857

 ### Random forest